viamrobotics/docs/docs/services/ml/upload-training-script.md

 ## Create a training script

 You must save your training script in the `tar.gz` format to run in the Viam ML training service.
-Follow this guide to prepare a Python source distribution `tar.gz` file that contains the training code for training your model.
+Follow this guide to prepare a Python source distribution `tar.gz` file with the code for training your model.

 ### Create entrypoint file <file>model/training.py</file>